History of the Opera web browser: Version 6

 On November 29, 2001, Opera 6 was released with new features including Unicode support, and offering a single document interface as well as the multiple document interface allowed by previous versions.

+Opera 6.1 was the first release for FreeBSD.

 First MSN.com controversy

 On October 24, 2001, Microsoft blocked users of browsers other than Internet Explorer, including Opera, from accessing MSN.com.
 After accusations of monopolistic behavior, Microsoft lifted the restrictions two days later.
 However, as late as November 2001, Opera users were still locked out from some MSN.com content, despite Opera's ability to display the content had it been served.